Bynet-Communications-DevOps/DevNow/README.md

 ### 4. Modify and Commit Changes - 45 minutes
 1. Modify a local file named `TeamMembers.txt`.
-2. Commit the changes locally.
+2. Commit the changes locally.i
 3. Push the changes to the origin.

 ### 5. Update Output Message